confluentinc/cp-all-in-one/cp-all-in-one-cloud/README.md

 docker run -it confluentinc/cp-ksqldb-cli:5.5.0 -u $(echo $KSQLDB_BASIC_AUTH_USER_INFO | awk -F: '{print $1}') -p $(echo $KSQLDB_BASIC_AUTH_USER_INFO | awk -F: '{print $2}') $KSQLDB_ENDPOINT
 ```

-If you want to run a Docker container for ksqlDB CLI from the Docker Compose file, and then log in a separate step:
+If you want to run a Docker container for ksqlDB CLI from the Docker Compose file and connect to Confluent Cloud ksqlDB in a separate step:

 ```bash
 $ docker-compose up -d ksqldb-cli